Category Archives: Food & Drink

 “Neither shake thy head, feet or legs.
 Roll not thine eyes.
 Lift not one of thine eyebrows higher than thine other.
 Wry not thy mouth.
 Take heed that thy spittle [doth] not bedew his face with whom thou speakest.
 To that end, approach not too nigh him.”

-On reaching adulthood Francis Hawkins joined the Jesuits.
+On reaching adulthood, Francis Hawkins joined the Jesuits.
 He studied theology and, according to some sources, medicine.
 Hawkins was later responsible for training novices in Scotland and on the continent.
 He died in Liege, Belgium in 1681.

 Source: Francis Hawkins, Youths Behaviour, or Decency in Conversation amongst Men, 1641.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1782: Bottom-like coconuts highly prized in the Seychelles

-William Thomson was a late 18th-century Scottish writer and theologian.
+William Thomson was a late 18th century Scottish writer and theologian.
 The son of a Lothian carpenter, Thomson was an excellent student and received scholarships to study at St Andrew’s and Edinburgh universities.

 After a brief stint in the clergy, Thomson moved to London and wrote extensively on military matters, history, law and poetry.
 He also travelled widely and published accounts of his experiences abroad.

-Writing in 1782, Thomson described a visit to Praslin, the second-largest island of Seychelles.
+Writing in 1782 Thomson described a visit to Praslin, the second largest island of the Seychelles.
 Praslin was small and remote but according to Thomson had arable land with excellent soil and a good amount of tall timber.
-Even better, it produced a type of coconut that looked and smelled like a human backside:

 “These islands are remarkable for producing a tree which yields a kind of cocoa-nut, representing in the most striking manner the figure of a human breech [buttocks], thighs, etc. [and] having a fetid smell from an aperture of the fundament, like that of human excrement.
 The Indians, struck with this resemblance, set an enormous value upon these nuts…”